akajai/Ajai---Machine-Deep-Learning/Deep Learning/Quiz/VAE-GAN-Quiz.md

 - D) Incorrect.
 The process is iterative and requires many steps.

 **16. Which of these generative models does NOT involve an encoder in its standard architecture?**
-- [ ] A) All of them have an encoder.
-- [ ] B) Convolutional Autoencoder (CAE)
+- [ ] A) Convolutional Autoencoder (CAE)
-- [ ] C) Generative Adversarial Network (GAN)
+- [ ] B) Generative Adversarial Network (GAN)
-- [ ] D) Variational Autoencoder (VAE)
+- [ ] C) Variational Autoencoder (VAE)
+- [ ] D) All of them have an encoder.

-**Correct Answer:** C
+**Correct Answer:** B

 **Explanation:**
 - A) Incorrect.
-- B) Incorrect.
-CAEs have an encoder to create the latent representation.
-- C) Correct.
+- B) Correct.
 A standard GAN consists of a Generator and a Discriminator.
 The Generator takes random noise as input, not a compressed version of real data, so there is no encoder.
+- C) Incorrect.
+CAEs have an encoder to create the latent representation.
 - D) Incorrect.
 VAEs have an encoder to create the latent distribution.

 **17. The loss function of a VAE contains a reconstruction term and what other crucial component?**